A good number of interview questions require you to constantly split an array/string in half.

 - indexes before pivot: swap

-- indexes after pivot: ignore, as they’re already swapped
+- indexes after pivot: ignore, as they were swapped with indexes before pivot.

 Example - Binary Search